-Water bottles can add up to quite a big pile of rubbish and even higher bill.
+Water bottles can add up to quite a big pile of trash and even higher bill.
 You’ll save a lot of your hard-earned buck and travel more if you re-use the bottles you have, just like every person with a sound mind would exchange Thai Baht to their currency after the trip.
 Why lose money when it serves no purpose and helps nobody.

 #5 Spread the word!

 We’ve talked to a lot of people about the straws of Southeast Asia!
 This is often in a fun and lighthearted way, but it does carry a serious message.
-When staying in a hostel or out with other travelling buddies, you could try mentioning it and raising awareness.
+When staying in a hostel or out with other traveling buddies, you could try mentioning it and raising awareness.
 You might be surprised how many people agree with you – and how many people will make an effort to go straw free!

-Southeast Asia is a beautiful part of the world and travelling there has been such a wonderful opportunity.
+Southeast Asia is a beautiful part of the world and traveling there has been such a wonderful opportunity.
 But we need to take care of it as we go.
 With just a few changes here and there and a little more effort to cut back on plastics, maybe we can make a difference, one drinking straw at a time!